Corporate Communications (Effective Fall 2015 - name change: Public Relations - Corporate Communications - PRC)

 - Develop, deliver, and coordinate a variety of presentations.

 - Develop a project or tactical budget.

 - Use computer hardware and software relevant to public relations.

 - Coordinate the production of, and produce, visually effective print, graphic, and electronic communications.

 - Develop ongoing strategies and plans to enhance personal and professional development and to promote the development of the public relations profession.

-- A three–year diploma; or a recognized degree from an accredited institution.
+- A recognized degree or three year post secondary diploma from an accredited institution.

 - English proficiency at the college level.